secretstartups/handbook/content/handbook/sales/training/field-certification/_index.md

 ---
 title: "Field Accreditation Program"
-description: "To support and scale GitLab’s continued growth and success, the Field Enablement Team has developed a role-based accreditation program that includes functional, soft skills, and technical training for field team members"
+description: "To support and scale GitLab's continued growth and success, the Field Enablement Team has developed a role-based accreditation program that includes functional, soft skills, and technical training for field team members"
 ---

 ## Field Accreditation Program

 ## Field Accreditation Program Overview

-During [Sales Quick Start](/handbook/sales/onboarding/), every GitLab field team member is trained on [customer value drivers](/handbook/sales/command-of-the-message/#customer-value-drivers) and GitLab’s value-based messaging framework (see the [Command of the Message](/handbook/sales/command-of-the-message/) page).
+During [Sales Quick Start](/handbook/sales/onboarding/), every GitLab field team member is trained on [customer value drivers](/handbook/sales/command-of-the-message/#customer-value-drivers) and GitLab's value-based messaging framework (see the [Command of the Message](/handbook/sales/command-of-the-message/) page).
 Once new team members complete SQS, they will begin their role-based certifiction program.

 To improve efficiency & predictability with a consistent and scalable customer engagement, the Field Enablement Team has developed a role based accreditation program that includes functional, soft skills, and [product training](/handbook/sales/training/product-certification/) for field team members.